-4.3 Industrial Use Buffers
+4.4 Residential Area Buffers

-Where an industrial development abuts a residential area, or is separated from it by a road only, Council may require the industrial development to provide buffer strip not less than ten (10) metres wide between any residential activity and the industrial area.
+Where a proposed industrial or commercial development abuts a residential area, Council may require the industrial or commercial development to provide buffer strip not less than ten (10) metres wide between any residential activity and the industrial/commercial area.
+Conversely, Council may require a new residential development to provide a buffer strip of not less than ten (10) metres.

 The buffer shall include the provision of such natural or structural barrier as may be required by Council and shall be maintained by the owner or occupier to the satisfaction of Council.

-4.4 Fire Hydrant Buffers
+4.5 Fire Hydrant Buffers

-No building, fence, hedge or other structure will obstruct access to a fire hydrant from the street, obstruct the visibility of a fire hydrant from the street, or protrude closer than 3.0 metres to a fire hydrant.
+No building, fence, hedge, or other structure will obstruct access to a fire hydrant from the street, obstruct the visibility of a fire hydrant from the street, or protrude closer than 3.0 metres to a fire hydrant.

-4.5 Watercourses and Wetlands
+4.6 Watercourses and Wetlands